 (NASDAQ: LEXX) (NASDAQ: LEXXW).
-This was my first extended conversation with Bunka since the

-Company was listed on the NASDAQ exchange.
-There are three points I suggest you watch for in the interview:
+This was my first extended conversation with Bunka since the Company was listed on the NASDAQ exchange.
+There are three points I suggest weeks but overall liquidity has increased significantly and trading and ownership of Lexaria by American investors has risen dramatically.